The Magus (film): Box office

 According to Fox records, the film required $7 million in rentals to break even, and by 11 December 1970, it had made $2,450,000, resulting in a loss to the studio.

+Accolades

+It was nominated for a BAFTA Award for Best Cinematography (Billy Williams).

 Home media

 The film was released to DVD by 20th Century Fox on 16 October 2006, marking the first time that it has ever been available on home video in the U.S.